Band: New Power Generation

 • Band members additions

 The whole band was taken of the retainer in later 2004.
-From the Musicology Tour onward until mid 2013, the band is no longer referred to as The NPG in advertising shows or on tickets.
+From the Musicology Tour onward until mid 2013, the band was no longer referred to as The NPG in advertising shows or on tickets.

 2006-2008 Line-up